Study at St. Edward's as an Exchange Student

 - Activate your St. Edward’s University account using your account activation code.

-- Submit proof of your bacterial meningitis vaccination.
+- Submit proof of your bacterial meningitis vaccination and COVID vaccination requirements.

 - Register for or waive the university’s health insurance coverage.
 You’ll be billed for health insurance if you don’t waive by the 11th class day.

-- Review Hillstart, an online course to complete tasks like submitting your housing application and registering for Orientation.
+- Review Hillstart, an online pre-orientation course to complete tasks like submitting your advising information, registering for orientation and applying for housing (Exchange students are required to live on campus).
 Your Hillstart invitation will be sent to your St. Edward's email account.

 Apply for Your J-1 Visa